-- 1. The International Business Project has to be taken in the second semester, unless approved by the Examination Board. - 2.
-The internship is an integral part of the CEMS programme and cannot be substituted by internships or working experience acquired before the start of the graduate programme. - 3.
-Internships need to take place after the first (completed) semester. - 4.
-Students need to have completed at least 30 ECTS of the degree programme before they can start with the third semester, i.e. the Research Clinic and the Master Thesis.
-The Research Clinic together with the Master Thesis will be offered in the third semester only. - 5.
-The examination for the thesis project can only be completed once all the courses of the other programme components of the degree programme have been passed, unless approved by the Examination Board.
+- 1. The International Business Project has to be taken in the second semester, unless approved by the Examination Board. - A student needs to have completed at least 30 ECTS of the degree programme before they can start with the third semester, i.e. the Research Clinic and the Master Thesis.
+The Research Clinic together with the Master Thesis will be offered in the third semester only. - 3.
+A student may continue the thesis trajectory only after a designated research methods course of at least 4 and of most 6 ects of the degree programme has been passed. - 4.
+If the thesis proposal has not been passed or has not been delivered timely, the student may not proceed the thesis trajectory and will have to restart the course the next academic year. - 5.
+The examination for the thesis project can only be completed once all the courses of the other programme components of the degree programme have been passed. - In exceptional individual cases, at the student's request, the Examination Board may derogate from paragraphs 4-7, after consulting the student adviser and the involved examiners.